jpartlow/kvm_automation_tooling/REFERENCE.md

 ### Classes

 * [`kvm_automation_tooling`](#kvm_automation_tooling): ATM this is just a placeholder for the module so that rspec-puppet can get_module_name and setup the spec/fixtures/modules link correctly.
+* [`kvm_automation_tooling::server::package_prerequisites`](#kvm_automation_tooling--server--package_prerequisites): Ensures package dependencies for openvox-server or openvoxdb.
+This class can be used for cases where openvox-server or openvoxdb packages ar

 ### Functions